 Thank you for your interest in the SILVIS lab!
-We are always looking for strong graduate students, postdocs and visiting scholars, and we encourage you to contact us (Anna Pidgeon, email@example.com, Volker Radeloff, firstname.lastname@example.org) if you are interested in joining us.
+We are always looking for strong graduate students, postdocs and visiting scholars, and encourage you to contact us (Anna Pidgeon, firstname.lastname@example.org, Volker Radeloff, email@example.com) if you want to join SILVIS.
 Choosing a university, a program, an adviser, and a research project is hard.
-Starting a Masters or a PhD represents a major commitment.
-And the process of entering academia, especially if you are applying from abroad, may appear bewildering.
+Starting a Masters or a PhD represents a major commitment, and the process of entering academia, especially if you are applying from abroad, may appear bewildering.
 The following information will hopefully help you in making your decision.

 In general, students who join us can expect:

 - a great environment to learn about ecology and conservation,

 - to gain strong skills in one or more of these areas:

 - ecological field work, remote sensing, GIS, and statistics

 - and to receive solid guidancetoward publishing their work in international journals.